Restorative Circles

 Over the years the HCT has funded several FUUSB members to receive the training necessary to facilitate the RC process.
-The RC team meets once a month to practice and hone our skills.
+The team meets once a month to practice and hone our skills.
 We welcome your interest in the process and our team.
-Please feel free to contact us (information is listed below) with any questions about the process, to request a circle, or about joining the team.
+If you would like to explore initiating a restorative circle or explore joining the team please contact: [email protected].

 About the Restorative Circle Process

-If someone in our Society becomes involved (directly or as a witness) in a conflict that is unable to be resolved, then they can request a Restorative Circle process to help restore the relationship(s).
+If someone in our Society becomes involved (directly or as a witness) in a conflict that is unable to be resolved, then they can request a Restorative Circle process (see diagram below) to help restore the relationship(s).

 Before everyone is together in the same room, a facilitator will conduct a Pre-Circle by speaking one-on-one to each person involved to understand their perspective and ask for their willingness to participate.
 This allows the facilitator to become multi-partial (the ability to understand each person’s perspective).

 The Circle gathers at an agreed time with those who are participating.
-The Circle relies on a facilitated reflective dialogue process that enables each participant to express their experience(s) and to be heard and acknowledged.
+The Circle relies on a facilitated reflective dialogue process that enables each participant to express their experience(s) and to be heard and acknowledged (see diagram below).
 Through this process, understanding is reached and an Action Plan is agreed upon.

 A Post-Circle occurs at a later date to review the Action Plan and discuss if there needs to be further action taken, or if the results are satisfactory to all participants.